 The fork extension lets you extend the front end of your motorcycle the simplest way possible using very few tools, and doesn't require messing with your forks internals!
 Adding this additional rake to the Honda Shadow gives it a look and feel of pure mystical bad-a$$ery!

-Thread them carefully as the threads are fine and cross threading will be a very expensive mistake.
+- Thread them carefully as the threads are fine and cross threading will be a very expensive mistake.
 It often helps to rotate the extension counterclockwise slowly to feel where the threads begin. (somatosensory precision!)
 NOTE: the threads may sometimes collect debris in packaging and manufacturing.
 It is IMPERATIVE that the threads on the extension are 100% free of any debris, the threads are very fine and will bind quite easily if there is debris on them.
 Blasting the threads with brakleen and then inspecting and brushing with a clean toothbrush can remove debris.

 **These are intended for choppers. which typically aren't running tomfoolery such as speedometers and brakes. however if you want to run a front brake or a speedometer you will need to get longer lines if you want to run these extensions.